menahals/menahals/README.md

-## Hi there 👋
+## Hi 🌸

-I’m **Menahal Saghir** 🌟, an aspiring cybersecurity professional based in the UAE , passionate about **SOC operations, network monitoring, and digital forensics**.
+I’m **Menahal Saghir** 🌟, an aspiring cybersecurity engineering student based in the UAE , passionate about **SOC operations, network monitoring, and digital forensics**.

 💻 I’m currently working on cybersecurity projects and exploring **internship opportunities in SOC and cyber operations**.